 In 2022, Oriola received recognition for its environmental work by achieving CDP’s best leadership level with score A- (B in 2021, on a scale of A-D).
 Oriola's scoring exceeded average scoring in the company's benchmark group.
 Oriola has been reporting Climate Disclosure Project’s (CDP) climate change programme annually since 2017.
 CDP is a non-profit organisation that runs the global disclosure system for investors, companies, cities, states and regions to manage their environmental impacts.

-In 2021, Oriola achieved the silver medal in the EcoVadis Sustainability rating.
+In 2023, Oriola achieved the gold medal in the EcoVadis Sustainability rating.
 EcoVadis assesses companies’ sustainability performance in the areas of environment, labour and human rights, ethics, and sustainable procurement.
-Oriola’s rating placed it among the top 15% performing companies worldwide.
+Oriola’s rating placed it among the top 5% performing companies worldwide.

 ESG risk management